mangostools/Addons/README.md

 Please use the appropriate addon for your version (M0, M1, M2, M3).

 # 📑 How to Use
+- Download all of the files (using the web zip format or by cloning the repo).
+- Open the directory of the MaNGOS core that you are using (MaNGOS0, MaNGOS1, MaNGOS2, MaNGOS3).
-Download the files.
-The MaNGOS_Model_Viewer directory should be placed into your Addons directory.
+- Copy/move the "MaNGOS_Model_Viewer" directory into your Interface/Addons/ directory in your client.

 # 💻 Scripts
 I've included a "Scripts" directory, this is NOT required for using the addon.
 It's a quick script that I used to build m#data.lua.